On This Page

 How Effective Are Sleep Apnea Mouthpieces?

-Although CPAP is the most popular sleep apnea treatment, dental appliances are becoming more common treatments for mild to moderate sleep apnea and snoring.
-Compared to CPAP, they’re more cost-effective and less invasive.
+Although CPAP is the gold-standard sleep apnea treatment, dental appliances are becoming more common treatments for mild to moderate sleep apnea and snoring.
+Compared to CPAP, they can be more cost-effective and less complicated.

 It’s important to work with your doctor to determine whether this treatment would be right for you.
 Even after you’ve received your sleep apnea mouth guard, your doctor may request a sleep study to determine if it’s effective.
 Follow-up care is imperative to ensure that you’re getting the right treatment.